molelesipho3/SIPMOL24054_PTO2409_GroupA_Sipho-Molele_CDV05/README update.md

 #### Skills

-Update your skills in the skills section of `index.html`:

 - Skill names
 - Skill percentages (also update in CSS)
 - Add or remove skill categories as needed

 #### Experience

-Modify your work experience in the experience section:

 - Job titles
 - Company names